 \section{\bf Comparing equitable colorability defect with colorability defect and alternation number}

 In this section, we compare equitable colorability defect of hypergraphs with colorability defect and alternation number of them, two other combinatorial parameters providing lower bounds for the chromatic number of general Kneser hypergraphs.
-It should be noticed that even though all examples presented in this section can be simply modified to the general case of $\ss$, for the ease of reading, we prefer to state them in the simpler case $\ss=(1,\ldots,1)$.